 During the COVID-19 emergency, DCHR may authorize non-competitive appointments.
 Non-competitive appointments will be authorized when rapid appointment is reasonably necessary to respond to the COVID-19 emergency.
 DCHR may waive any applicable residency requirements, but these waivers must be approved in writing and contained in any offer letter.

 DCHR may authorize agencies to make special, non-competitive appointments to fill professional, scientific, or technical expert or consultant positions.
 These appointments are in the Excepted Service.
 For the duration of the COVID-19 emergency, the applicable residency requirement is suspended.
 After the emergency ends, appointees will have 180 days to relocate into the District or to compete internally for a position in a different service.
 There is no limit to the number of special appointments that can be made, and they are in addition to the Mayor’s allotted Excepted Service positions under D.C.
 Official Code § 1-609.03.

 Agencies may make temporary appointments to the Career, Education, and Management Supervisory Services to meet immediate, time-limited operational needs.
 During the COVID-19 emergency, and with DCHR’s approval, agencies may make these appointments non-competitively above grade 12.
 The agency is required to obtain an OCA waiver approval prior to submission to DCHR.
 However, once the emergency ends, any appointments above grade 12 must be competed.

-Additionally, agencies with an OCA waiver approval, may extend any temporary or term appointment without a change in salary for up to 90 days without pre-authorization.
-Any extensions beyond 90 days must be approved by DCHR and include an approved OCA waiver.
+Additionally, agencies with an OCA waiver approval, may extend any temporary or term appointment without a change in salary for up to 90 days without DCHR approval.
+All extensions beyond 90 days must be approved by DCHR and include an approved OCA waiver.